Was Your Car Broken Into?

 Install a Remote Kill Switch for Your Car

-Another way to thwart car thieves is to install an auto kill switch, which prevents someone who is not aware of it from starting the car.
-A remote kill switch is a low-tech device with an on/off toggle that can be connected to the ignition circuit, the fuel pump, or the battery.
+Another way to thwart car thieves is to install an auto kill switch, which prevents someone who is not aware of the switch from starting the car.
+A remote kill switch is a low-tech device with an on/off toggle that can be connected to the ignition circuit, the fuel pump or the battery.
 You can install a remote kill switch yourself, but if you don’t know your way around your car’s electrical wiring, have a professional mechanic do it instead.

-An auto kill switch is a very effective deterrent to car thieves, so long as it is placed somewhere inside the car where thieves will not be able to see it, such as in the glove compartment, under the dashboard, or under a seat.
-Once installed, you can turn on the remote kill switch for your car before leaving your car, disabling the engine and preventing thieves from starting the car without first turning off the kill switch.
+An auto kill switch is a very effective deterrent to car thieves, so long as it is placed somewhere inside the car where thieves will not be able to see it, such as in the glove compartment, under the dashboard or under a seat.
+Once installed, you can turn on the remote kill switch for your car before leaving your car.
+Essentially you’re disabling the engine and preventing thieves from starting the car without first turning off the kill switch.

 For Car Theft Prevention, Park Your Car in Safe, Well-Lit Areas

 In addition to installing new equipment, there are a few car-theft prevention tactics that you can do to keep thieves away from your car.
-If you have a garage, park in it and keep it locked.
-(Obviously, avoid using your remote car starter if your car is parked in your garage, as this can cause a dangerous build-up of carbon monoxide in your home and garage.)
+If you have a garage, park your car in it and keep it locked.
+Caution: Avoid using your remote car starter if your car is parked in your garage, as this can cause a dangerous build-up of carbon monoxide in your home and garage.

 If you don’t have a garage, be sure to park your car in a location that will make it a less attractive target for criminals.
 This means parking in safe, well-lit areas, as thieves are much less likely to try to break into a vehicle that is easily visible to passersby.